Updated on Dec 6, 2022

-Google Analytics s a tracking service provided by Google and widely used for tracking the access rate and the locations which the users are browsing your website from.
-It also provides detailed reports and graphics on the accessed elements – usually pages from your website.
-This tutorial will show you how exactly you should integrate that service with your existing website.
+Google Analytics is a tracking tool offered by Google that is frequently used to monitor website access rates and the countries from which users are accessing your site.
+In-depth analyses and visualizations are also provided on the accessed parts, which are often pages from your website.
+This guide will teach you how to integrate that service with your current website.

-If you have missed our tutorial on how to install plugins on your website in WordPress please read it carefully before installing the plugin.
+If you have missed our tutorial titled "How to install plugins on your website" in WordPress, please read it carefully before installing it.